VodOleg/WebLogView/DESIGN.md

 # WebLogView - High Level Design

 ## Overview
-A cross-platform, web-based log viewer with real-time file monitoring, designed as a self-hosted alternative to BareTail that works on Windows, macOS, and Linux.
+A cross-platform, web-based log viewer with real-time file monitoring that works on Windows, macOS, and Linux.

 ## Architecture